michael6991/arduino-jtagger/README.md

 * JTAG / IEEE-1149.1 pinout detection --> Jtagulator style (or JTAGEnum)
 * ARM SWD pinout detection            --> Jtagulator style
 * UART pinout detection               --> Jtagulator style
-* Find a way to detect multiple devices in chain.
+* Find a way to detect multiple devices in chain
-* Option to insert ir,dr to a specific device in chain.
+* Option to insert ir,dr to a specific device in chain